 I turn a corner and notice a light on.
 I knock but nobody answers.
 Inside the room sits a small desk with a few papers scattered around and a single pen.
 Just outside of camera view is a single bed.

 I decide to keep exploring and find this cool path.
 A bird bath, but no birds.
 Illuminati confirmed.

 I trudge through some shrubbery and eventually arrive at another open plain.
 Then, in the most cliché manner possible, I hear a twig break behind me.
 Okay I'm fucked now.
 Fight or flight; but I do neither.
 Instead I slowly turn to see…

 A fucking emu.

-I just had to get a selfie, even if it came out blurred.
+I just have to get a selfie, even if it comes out blurred.

 Amongst the bushes in the distance I find a semi-secret path.
 Time to venture down the rabbit hole.

 Looks like an ordinary home from here.

 This is the point where I realise if I die today, there's a whole Snickers bar at home that I haven't eaten.
 Fuck.

 I decide to chill with new emu friend for a bit in an attempt to gather information, but he doesn't talk.
 They've trained him well.